- Online Store

-Howard Blake grew up in a musical family in Brighton, attending Downs County Primary School from 1944, in 1950 winning an 11-plus scholarship to Brighton Grammar School where he sang lead soprano parts in Gilbert and Sullivan.
+Howard Blake grew up in a musical family in Brighton, attending Downs County Primary School from 1944, in 1950 winning an 11-plus scholarship to Brighton Grammar School where he sang lead soprano parts in Gilbert and Sullivan and won both junior and senior school prizes.
 From there at 18 he won the Hastings Festival Scholarship to The Royal Academy of Music where he studied piano with Harold Craxton and composition with Howard Ferguson.
 He was made a Fellow of the Royal Academy in 1988 and received the OBE for services to music from The Queen in 1994.
 (For a detailed history of his career go to Biography/Autobiography.)

 Highbridge Music Ltd was incorporated in 1983 and is a music publishing company which exclusively publishes the works of English composer Howard Blake.

 It takes its name from Highbridge Mill near Cuckfield in Sussex, a converted watermill dating from 1810 which was the composer’s home from 1971 to 1981 and a source of inspiration for many of his musical works.

 He has written music for more than 50 years and during that time employed various publishers to administer his catalogue.
 On July 14th 2004 however he gathered in a large part of his catalogue and reorganised Highbridge Music to provide a hands-on service to those who wish to hire or buy his music.